xander2508/Notes/5. Standard Information/Operating Systems/Windows/Active Directory/What is Active Directory.md

 While Windows operating systems use a variety of protocols to communicate, Active Directory specifically requires [[2.
 Enumeration/TCP/389.
 Lightweight Directory Access Protocol (LDAP)/1.
 Guide|LDAP]], Microsoft's version of [[2.
 Enumeration/TCP/88.
 Kerberos/1.
 Guide|Kerberos]], [[2.
 Enumeration/TCP/53.
 Domain Name System (DNS)/1.
 Guide|DNS]] for authentication and communication, and [MSRPC](https://ldapwiki.com/wiki/MSRPC) which is the Microsoft implementation of [[2.
 Enumeration/TCP/135.
 Remote Procedure Call (RPC)/1.
 Guide|RPC]], an interprocess communication technique used for client-server model-based applications.

 Authentication is handled using [[2.
 Enumeration/TCP/88.
 Kerberos/1.
 Guide|Kerberos]]
 Active Directory supports [[2.
 Enumeration/TCP/389.
 Lightweight Directory Access Protocol (LDAP)/1.
 Guide|LDAP]] for directory lookups.
+In other words, LDAP is how systems in the network environment can "speak" to AD.

 ## History of Active Directory